xunilrj/sandbox/sources/rust/generational_index/Readme.md

 }
 ```

-Now I want to remove this item, try to get again and receive None instead of some random value.
-But first, let us implement the remove.
-We will implement the "remove" first borrowing the index, and later moving it.
+If we remove this item now and try to get it again using the same token, we will receive None instead of some random value.
+Much better!

+As a side note, we will implement the "remove" first borrowing the index, and later moving it.

 ```rust
 impl<T: Clone> GenerationVec<T>